Personification of wisdom: Wisdom literature in the Hebrew Bible and Old Testament

-The Greek Septuagint, and both the Qumran and Masada Hebrew versions of Ben Sira conclude with a first-person character speaking in Wisdom's voice as in the Book of Proverbs, though it is not certain that this was not appended to Ben Sira from another work.
-A less clear personification of Wisdom is also found in the Cave 11 Psalm Scroll.
+Wisdom is a central topic in the Sapiential Books or "Books of Wisdom", a term used in biblical studies to refer to the books of Job, Psalms, Proverbs, Ecclesiastes in the Hebrew Bible, and the Book of Wisdom (Wisdom of Solomon), the Song of Songs (Song of Solomon), and Wisdom of Sirach in the Deuterocanonical books of the Christian Old Testament.
+Wisdom is personified in several of these texts, including Proverbs, the Wisdom of Solomon, and Song of Songs.
+The Greek Septuagint and the Hebrew Qumran and Masada versions of Ben Sira conclude with a first-person character speaking in Wisdom's voice as in the Book of Proverbs, though it is not certain that this was not appended to Ben Sira from another work.
+A less clear personification of wisdom is also found in the Cave 11 Psalm Scroll.

+These texts are in the broad tradition of wisdom literature that was found widely in the Ancient Near East, and includes writings from many religions.
 Wisdom literature is a genre of literature common in the ancient Near East.
 This genre is characterized by sayings of wisdom intended to teach about divinity and about virtue.
 The key principle of wisdom literature is that while techniques of traditional story-telling are used, books also presume to offer insight and wisdom about nature and reality.

-Old Testament and Jewish texts

-The Sapiential Books or "Books of Wisdom" is a term used in biblical studies to refer to a subset of the books of the Jewish Bible in the Septuagint version.
-There are seven of these books, namely the books of Job, Psalms, Proverbs, Ecclesiastes, the Book of Wisdom, the Song of Songs (Song of Solomon), and Sirach.
-Not all the Psalms are usually regarded as belonging to the Wisdom tradition.

-In Judaism, the Books of Wisdom are regarded as part of the Ketuvim or "Writings".
-In Christianity, Job, Psalms, Proverbs and Ecclesiastes are included in the Old Testament by all traditions, while Wisdom, Song of Songs and Sirach are regarded in some traditions as deuterocanonical.

-Sapiential books are in the broad tradition of wisdom literature that was found widely in the Ancient Near East, and includes writings from many religions other than Judaism.

-Septuagint

-The Greek noun sophia is the translation of "wisdom" in the Greek Septuagint for Hebrew חכמות Ḥokmot.
-Wisdom is a central topic in the "sapiential" books, i.e. Proverbs, Psalms, Song of Songs, Ecclesiastes, Book of Wisdom, Wisdom of Sirach, and to some extent Baruch (the last three are Apocryphal / Deuterocanonical books of the Old Testament.)